-It is an oft-repeated myth that Northern Suburbs Rugby Football Club was born in 1900 from a merger of the Wallaroo and Pirates clubs.
+It is an oft-repeated myth that Northern Suburbs Rugby Football Club (North Sydney) was born in 1900 from a merger of Wallaroo and Pirates clubs.
 This claim fundamentally fails to understand the 1900 “district club scheme.”
-Aside from the “Shoremen” nickname adopted from Pirates, there is little evidence to support the merger theory.
+There is little evidence to support the merger theory and the origin of the “Shoremen” nickname.

 THE 1900 DISTRICT CLUBS SCHEME